Stop genetic illness with preimplantation genetic testing for monogenic disease, or PGT-M

-Through preimplantation genetic testing-M (PGT-M for monogenic), previously known as preimplantation genetic diagnosis (PGD), at our fertility center, the likelihood that a known genetic disorder will be passed on to a child is reduced.
-It uses in vitro fertilization (IVF) to create embryos which are subsequently screened for specific genetic mutations.
-At Fertility Specialists of Texas, our doctors and staff are experienced in handling complex and difficult cases involving PGT-M.
+Through preimplantation genetic testing for monogenic or disease, or PGT-M, we can reduce the likelihood that a baby will have a known genetic disorder.
+It uses in vitro fertilization (IVF) to create embryos which a lab then screens for specific genetic mutations.
+At Fertility Specialists of Texas, our team can handle the complex and difficult cases involving PGT-M.

-When a couple has a genetic defect in their family history, they may seek PGT-M in order to increase the chance of having a healthy baby.
-After eggs are recovered from the ovary as part of the IVF process, they are fertilized to form embryos.
-A biopsy is then performed to remove 5-7 cells from the embryos.
-The gene that carries the disease is analyzed for the presence of the disease-causing mutation.
-Those embryos that show normal biopsy results can then be selected for transfer into the uterus during a subsequent frozen embryo transfer cycle.
+When a couple has a genetic defect in their family history, they may seek PGT-M to increase the chance of having a healthy baby.
+After retrieving the eggs from the ovary, our laboratory fertilizes them to form embryos.
+Our team then performs a biopsy to remove 5-7 cells from the embryos.
+A lab analyzes the gene that carries the disease for the presence of the disease-causing mutation.
+We can then transfer those embryos that show normal biopsy results.

-Through state-of-the-art PGT-M techniques, our physicians and staff are able to screen for a wide variety of diseases.
-Cystic fibrosis, sickle cell anemia, Huntington’s disease, and other genetic conditions can have a significant impact on a child’s quality of life.
-When a genetic disease is part of a family’s history, PGT-M offers new hope.
+Through state-of-the-art PGT-M techniques, our physicians and staff can screen for a wide variety of diseases.
+These include cystic fibrosis, sickle cell disease, Huntington’s disease and other genetic conditions.
+When a genetic disease is part of a family’s history, preimplantation genetic testing for monogenic offers new hope.

-It should be noted that there are limitations associated with PGT-M testing.
-Not all genetic diseases can be screened for and the absence of a genetic condition cannot be determined with 100% certainty.
-During your consultation, our physicians and staff will help you fully understand all aspects of PGT-M treatment.
+PGT-M testing cannot screen for all genetic diseases.
+Additionally, it cannot determine the absence of a genetic condition with 100% certainty.
+During your consultation, our team will help you fully understand all aspects of treatment.